Dilucu Border Checkpoint: Activity

 In 2015, the checkpoint underwent major repairs.
 After the renovation, the checkpoint has 6 entry and 3 exit lanes for pedestrians.
 For vehicles, there is a single combined entry-exit lane.
-During the opening ceremony after the renovation, Asaf Mammadov, head of the Customs Service of the Nakhchivan Autonomous Republic, stated that the Sadarak-Diluju bridge was opened on May 28, 1992, and since then, the organization of customs procedures has positively impacted the economic situation of both Nakhchivan and Turkey’s eastern provinces, including Iğdır.
+During the opening ceremony after the renovation, Asaf Mammadov, head of the Customs Service of the Nakhchivan Autonomous Republic, stated that the Sadarak-Dilucu bridge was opened on May 28, 1992, and since then, the organization of customs procedures has positively impacted the economic situation of both Nakhchivan and Turkey’s eastern provinces, including Iğdır.
 On the Azerbaijani side, the corresponding checkpoint is the Sadarak border crossing.
-In addition to import-export, transit, and pedestrian entry-exit activities, since 2009, the Diluju border crossing has also been granted permission for border trade.
+In addition to import-export, transit, and pedestrian entry-exit activities, since 2009, the Dilucu border crossing has also been granted permission for border trade.

-Established by the governor's decision No. 92-3065 dated May 22, 1992, and beginning operations on the same date as a first-degree customs directorate, the Diluju border crossing point—also known as the Diluju Customs Directorate—currently operates under the Gürbulak Customs and Trade Regional Directorate.
-During the years 1992–1994, when crossings through the Diluju border point were not subject to any restrictions, oil trade with Nakhchivan positively impacted the economic situation of both sides.
+Established by the governor's decision No. 92-3065 dated May 22, 1992, and beginning operations on the same date as a first-degree customs directorate, the Dilucu border crossing point—also known as the Dilucu Customs Directorate—currently operates under the Gürbulak Customs and Trade Regional Directorate.
+During the years 1992–1994, when crossings through the Dilucu border point were not subject to any restrictions, oil trade with Nakhchivan positively impacted the economic situation of both sides.
 Since 1994, to reduce the number of vehicles passing through the checkpoint, a system was introduced allowing vehicles with odd-numbered plates to cross on one day and those with even-numbered plates on the next.

 On October 19, 2015, following major reconstruction works, an opening ceremony was held with the participation of First Deputy Chairman of the State Customs Committee of Azerbaijan, Lieutenant General of Customs Service Safar Mehdiyev; Turkey’s Minister of Customs and Trade, Cenap Aşçı; Chairman of the State Customs Committee of the Nakhchivan Autonomous Republic, Lieutenant General of Customs Service Asaf Mammadov; Chairman of the Union of Chambers and Commodity Exchanges of Turkey, Rifat Hisarcıklıoğlu; Governor of Iğdır, Davud Hanel; and other officials.

-In the future, a railway line is planned to be constructed from Kars to the Dilucu crossing point, which will later connect with Nakhchivan following the construction of the seven-kilometer Diluju-Sadarak railway section.
+In the future, a railway line is planned to be constructed from Kars to the Dilucu crossing point, which will later connect with Nakhchivan following the construction of the seven-kilometer Dilucu -Sadarak railway section.